Back to Living Real Change

 Buttimer recommends the following steps to help you let go of resentment.

 • Establish good boundaries.
-“If you feel like you can trust you own firmness in establishing good boundaries, you will be able to forgive more easily,” she explains.
+“If you feel like you can trust your own firmness in establishing good boundaries, you will be able to forgive more easily,” she explains.
 “You will trust that you won’t let the offense happen again.”

 • Realize unforgiveness increases your pain.
-In mindfulness practice, Buttimer use an arrow analogy to explain grudges.
+In mindfulness practice, Buttimer uses an arrow analogy to explain grudges.
 “The first arrow that hurts us is the offense,” she says.
 “The second arrow that wounds us is our self-imposed suffering.
 We can pile these negative emotions on ourselves and make them much worse by holding onto resentment.”

 • Forgive yourself.
 “It’s important to forgive yourself for any ways you’ve allowed harm to come to you.
 Many people hold themselves responsible when something bad happens to them,” she says.
 “We also have to forgive ourselves of the harm we have caused others.
 As humans, we must acknowledge that we have hurt other people, too.”

 • Visualize letting go of your grudge.
-Buttimer uses guided meditations when coaching her clients to forgive.
+Buttimer uses guided meditation when coaching her clients to forgive.
 Imagine asking those you have hurt for forgiveness.
 Then, focus on intentionally forgiving your offender.
 “Bring them to mind and send forgiveness to them,” she explains.
 “You may get some instant relief, though sometimes it can take 10 times before you feel better.”

 • Use discernment when facing someone who has hurt you.
 Sometimes a face-to-face encounter is called for, but it’s not always appropriate.
 Buttimer recommends asking yourself, “What’s my motivation for having this conversation?
 What do I want out of this relationship?”
 If it’s a relationship you want to have long-term, it’s going to require a conversation.
 But if you just want to prove yourself right or make a point, it isn’t discerning to have a conversation with that person.
 It is better to process your feelings with a coach or by writing in a journal.